 One key advantage of specialized short-term rental loans is the flexibility they offer regarding property use.
 Unlike conventional mortgages, some lenders don’t impose restrictions on the number of rental days per year.
 This is a significant benefit for investors focused on maximizing rental income.
 Additionally, some lenders, including Easy Street Capital, allow for LLCs/partnerships and have no concentration limits on the number of properties you can finance, simplifying portfolio expansion.
 This flexible underwriting can be a game-changer for investors looking to scale their short-term rental businesses.

-Income-Based Approval
+Income-Based Approvals

 Securing financing for short-term rentals often involves a different approach to income verification compared to traditional mortgages.
 Some lenders, such as Host Financial, base loan approvals on the projected rental income of the property itself, rather than the investor’s personal income.
 This income-based approval model eliminates the need for W2s, tax returns, or Debt-to-Income ratio (DTI) checks, streamlining the application process and opening up opportunities for investors who might not qualify for traditional financing.